MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-progressive-web-apps.md

 - **ScreenCaptureAllowedByOrigins**: Allows screen capture for Teams on the web.
 - **AudioCaptureAllowedUrls**: Allows audio capture for Teams on the web.
 - **VideoCaptureAllowedUrls**: Allows video capture for specified URLs.
-- **CookiesAllowedForUrls**: Unblocks specific cookies for Teams on the web, including third-party cookies used in line of business (LOB) apps.
+- **CookiesAllowedForUrls**: Unblocks specific cookies for Teams on the web, including third-party cookies used in line-of-business (LOB) apps.

 Setting these policies helps users avoid repeatedly approving common permissions or accidentally blocking functionalities needed for Teams on the web.